Measurement of the strong-phase difference between $D^0$ and $\bar{D^0}\to K^+K^-\pi^+\pi^-$ in bins of phase space: Binned strong-phase measurement

 There are in total eight $c_i$ and $s_i$ parameters of interest.
 Second, there are eight $K_i$ parameters, but due to the $\sum_i K_i = 1$ constraint, only seven of these are independent.
 To accommodate this constraint, a recursive fraction parameterisation $R_i$ is defined~\cite{LHCb-PAPER-2020-019},

 such that $R_4 = 1$ by construction.

-Furthermore, there are benefits to allowing the branching fraction of the signal mode $\mathcal{B}$ to be a free parameter in the fit as well, since the systematic uncertainties due to tracking and PID efficiencies may be absorbed into this parameter, making the strong-phase parameters free of these systematic biases.
+Furthermore, there are benefits to allowing the branching fraction of the signal mode $\mathcal{B}$ to be a free parameter in the fit as well, since the systematic uncertainties due to tracking and PID efficiencies may be absorbed into this parameter.
+These systematic uncertainties arise due to potentially imperfect modelling of such effects, leading to biases in the efficiencies obtained from simulation.
+However, in the fit strategy described, the strong-phase parameters are free of these systematic biases.

 In addition, for the $D\to K_L^0\pi^+\pi^-$ tag, which is a partially reconstructed tag, the corresponding ST yield must be calculated from its branching fraction.
-Since this has not been measured to date, a separate and arbitrary normalisation is used for this tag to ensure the measurements of $c_i$ and $s_i$ do not rely on branching fractions that have not been measured.
+Since this has not been measured to date, a separate and arbitrary normalisation is used for this tag.

 The values of the hadronic parameters $r_D$, $R$ and $\delta_D$ for the flavor tags $D^0 \to K^-\pi^+\pi^0$ and $D^0 \to K^-\pi^+\pi^-\pi^+$, which appear in Eq.~\eqref{equation:Yield_equation_flavor}, are taken from the combination of BESIII, CLEO-c and LHCb results reported in Ref.~\cite{cite:K3piStrongPhase}.
 In the case of $D^0 \to K^-\pi^+$, for which $R=1$, the parameters $r^{K\pi}_D\cos(\delta^{K\pi}_D)$ and $r^{K\pi}_D\sin(\delta^{K\pi}_D)$ are free parameters in the fit, and they are Gaussian constrained to the results from Ref.~\cite{cite:deltaKpi} using the $D \to K_{S, L}^0\pi^+\pi^-$ tags.
 This approach brings negligible degradation in the sensitivity to the $D \to K^-K^+\pi^+\pi^-$ strong-phase parameters and allows the analysis to return information on the $D^0 \to K^-\pi^+$ decay.
 In total, therefore, there are 19 fit parameters, which are denoted $p_\alpha$, with $\alpha = 1, 2, ..., 19$.